deanliao/audio_meta_tool/README.md

-# audio_meta_tool
+# Tools for Manipulate Audio Files' Metadata

-Python tools to manipulate audio files' metadata in an efficient way.
+This project contains Python tools to manipulate audio files' metadata in an efficient way.